Skip to content

 Field Description

-timerange Time range for querying data
+timerange Time range of queried data

 interval Time interval between data points

-align_time Values: true, false.
+align_time Value: true, false.

 Feedback